 Just like Nginx, you’ll notice that I first defined what happens when a user visits a known location at smithy.mydomain.com.
 Nothing is happening on port 8089 yet, but we’ll be setting up Tiddywiki there soon enough.

 Also like Nginx, it is important to have a “catch-all” rule at the end, defining what happens for all requests that don’t match the other rules.
 In this case, anyone who doesn’t visit smithy.mydomain.com will get a 404 error.

 13. Name the file config.yml and drop it on your server under /etc/cloudflared.

 Cloudflared will look for this file in a few default locations, depending on your OS.
 Since we can FTP into our server, go ahead and navigate to /etc/.
 Create a directory called cloudflared and and drop the file into the directory.

-Linking your new Argo Tunnel to your app
+Linking your new Cloudflare Tunnel to your app

 We’ve been having so much fun setting up Cloudflare, we almost forgot about launching our super cool Tiddlywiki node app.

 To get our POS system installed and running, let’s go ahead and clone the Smithy repository and launch it on port 8089, the location we set when we were editing cloudflared’s config.yml file.